 On flat water, lake, river or ocean, the Stand-Up-Paddle offers the possibility to enjoy a variety of water bodies, but also different practices.
 Indeed, there are many SUP disciplines.
 Depending on the model, you can practice walking, alone or with the family, long sporty walks, touring, or even paddle races (racing) and the paddle surfing when there are waves!
 Today, the SUP can also be found in the practice of foiling, allowing you to fly over the water in a single stroke of the oar.
 The Paddle can also be used for other activities, such as yoga or fishing.

 Although SUP is one of the easiest water sports, it still requires a bit of learning to navigate with ease and fluidity on any spot.
-That’s why, in this article, we offer you all our advices to start and progress in Stand-Up Paddle!
+This is why, in this article, we offer you all our advice to start and progress in Stand-Up Paddle.